(Edited 1/17/2022 with updated gear suggestions to stay with technology)

 You will need the lens mount adapter to use this lens with the mirrorless body.
 BUY HERE

 You’ll need these in order to light up your subjects.

 Yongnuo speedlight ( BUY HERE ) with TX controller ( BUY HERE ) to make it go flashy without being attached to your camera.
 This way you can light your subject without being restricted by the flash being stuck in one place.

-There are of course much more advanced options but these are the two I’d recommend for most who are starting out or want decent stuff but still want to keep it simple.
+There are of course much more advanced options for reptile photography specifically, but these are the two I’d recommend for most who are starting out or want decent stuff but still want to keep it simple.
 Keep an eye out on the website here and I will eventually be releasing a series of tutorials on how I create the images I do.
 I hope this post was a little enlightening and inspires some photographers to go out and shoot pictures with whatever gear they have, rather than worrying about what gear they don’t have.